MeRT Treatment for Autism

 MeRT(sm) stands for Magnetic e-Resonance Therapy.
 The Brain Treatment Center utilizes a technology (MeRT) that uses a gentle magnetic field to balance and stimulate brain function, guided by sophisticated diagnostics and imaging.
 MeRT can be used in conjunction with any other type of therapy.

 MeRT could be considered a version of TMS that is closely guided to work on only the parts of the brain where activity and communication are sub-optimal.
 (TMS= Transcranial Magnetic Stimulation)

-Many parents are overwhelmed by a diagnosis of Autism, but early intervention is key to the child’s development.
+With a diagnosis of Autism early intervention is key to the child’s development.
 Results from this treatment are giving many parents renewed HOPE for their child!

 Call Our New Patient Coordinator to Learn More